KSUPB/Tax-Compliance-and-Transfer-Pricing/README.md

 Please make sure to familiarise yourself with the general information provided in the Excel spreadsheet, and make sure to cite our publication above when using our data.

+Data for the eJournal article can be found in the folder eJournal_Survey_Results_CSV, and data for the DStR article can be found in the folder DStR_Survey_Results_CSV, as well as in the respective Excel-Spreadsheets.

 The Authors